kjkasi/EasyNetQWiki/Documentation/Replacing-EasyNetQ-Components.md

 To see the complete list of components that make up the IBus instance, and how they are assembled, take a look at the [ComponentRegistration](../blob/master/Source/EasyNetQ/ComponentRegistration.cs) class.

+You can access the container via the IAdvancedBus's Container property.
+This allows you to access internal components:

+    var serializer = bus.Advanced.Container.Resolve<ISerializer>();

+To replace the internal container with your own choice of IoC container, see [[Replacing]]